maurergroup/LightMatter.jl/docs/src/gettingstarted.md

 of LightMatter.jl
 All the systems follow the same patterns of enabling, defining approximations and adding parameters but with a couple of extra notes when you start to perform more complicated simulations.
 Feel free to check out the Tutorials or Systems sections to found out more.
+The tutorials have the structure as
+follows: Theory of the method implemented, Approximations that you can use, Performing the method in LightMatter.jl.

 ```@setup logging
 runtime = round(time() - start_time; digits=2)